astrosnat/socialpredict/README/LOCAL_SETUP.md

 - **Install Docker**: Install Docker on your local machine.
 [Here is the link to the Docker installation guide.](https://docs.docker.com/get-docker/) We are assuming the latest version of Docker as of the date of this document.
 Windows users will need to follow the instructions for installing Docker on WSL2.
 [Here is the link to set up the Docker Desktop backend on WSL2.](https://docs.docker.com/desktop/wsl/)
 - **Install docker compose**: Install `docker compose` on your local machine.
 [Here is the link to the docker compose installation guide](https://docs.docker.com/compose/install/).
 We are assuming the latest version of docker compose as of the date of this document.
 NOTE: `docker-compose` is deprecated and the command to use should be `docker compose`.
 - Within the root of the `./socialpredict` repo, run the command, `./SocialPredict install`.
-- Select (2) Development, then select to rebuild the `.env` file and rebuild the imgages.
+- Select (2) Development, then select to rebuild the `.env` file and rebuild the images.
 - When this has completed, run `./SocialPredict up`...this will use `docker compose` to spin up the images into containers on your machine.
 - Once this is fully up and running, you can then visit `localhost` and log in to use the app.